SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 > Why does the LSB translate “doulos” as “slave”?
 >
 The NT has a variety of terms that refer to the individuals who serve under the authority of another.
-Doulos denotes a very specific form of servitude: slavery. **The NT uses doulos to describe an individual who is totally subordinate to a master (cf. Matt 8:9 LSB; Matt 24:46 LSB; 2 Pet 2:19 LSB) and even owned by that master (Phile 1:16-19 LSB)**, in contrast to one who is freed (Gal 3:28 LSB).
+Doulos denotes a very specific form of servitude: slavery. **The NT uses doulos to describe an individual who is totally subordinate to a master (cf. Matt 8:9 NET; Matt 24:46 NET; 2 Pet 2:19 NET) and even owned by that master (Phile 1:16-19 NET)**, in contrast to one who is freed (Gal 3:28 NET).
 For this reason, the NASB already translated the vast majority of this term as slave.
-The LSB made this consistent, which brings out how believers are to relate to Christ. **He is our Lord and master (2 Cor 4:5 LSB), and we are His slaves (Rom 1:1 LSB; Phil 1:1 LSB).
-This underscores His great redemption in buying believers from slavery to sin (Rom 6:16 LSB).
-This also underscores the believer’s absolute surrender to the Lord Jesus Christ (Rom 6:16-17 LSB).** A consistent translation of doulos, in effect, sharpens the very nature of the Christian life.
+The LSB made this consistent, which brings out how believers are to relate to Christ. **He is our Lord and master (2 Cor 4:5 NET), and we are His slaves (Rom 1:1 NET; Phil 1:1 NET).
+This underscores His great redemption in buying believers from slavery to sin (Rom 6:16 NET).
+This also underscores the believer’s absolute surrender to the Lord Jesus Christ (Rom 6:16-17 NET).** A consistent translation of doulos, in effect, sharpens the very nature of the Christian life.

 # Chuck Smith C2000
 > Jesus on another occasion said, "Why do you call me Lord and yet you don’t do the things that I command you?"
 You see, our problem is that we’ve come to think of the term "Lord" as a name and so we say, "The Lord Jesus Christ" and we think of Lord as His first name, Jesus His middle name and Christ His last name; He’s the Lord Jesus Christ. **But in reality when I say the Lord, you should put a comma there for Lord is not his name; it’s His title.
 The title that signifies my relationship to Him. <span style="color:#29a329;">He is my Lord, I am his slave; I am his servant, He is my Lord.</span>**